Many Hyundai and Kia cars equipped with Theta II (2.0 L turbo and 2.4L) engines may notice metal shavings in their engine oil.

-- In the future, perform oil changes more frequently.
-Your Kia and Hyundai dealer recommend 7500-mile oil changes.
-Our recommendation would be to complete oil change every 3000 miles.
+In the future, perform oil changes more frequently.
+Your Kia and Hyundai dealer recommends 7500-mile oil changes.
+Our recommendation would be to complete an oil change every 3000 miles.

-- Use heavier weight oil allowed for your engine.
-For the Theta II engine, you can use oil with a viscosity up to 5W40 motor oil.
+Use heavier weight oil allowed for your engine.
+For the Theta II engine, you can use oil with a viscosity of up to 5W40 motor oil.

 CTV News station covered Hyundai/Kia engine failure class-action lawsuit.
 That coverage can be watched in the following video clip.

-Back in 2015, the model year 2011, 2012 Sonatas were recalled over the chance of engine failure from limited oil flow to the bearings.
+In 2015, the model year 2011 to 2012 Sonatas were recalled over the chance of engine failure from limited oil flow to the bearings.
 Similar wear has been found in seized Kia engines.
 The affected Hyundai engines were assembled in the U.S. Complete details on this lawsuit can be found here.